deepalighadi51/PetStore/README.md

 # PetStore
-E-COommerce Website for Pet Developed using Django Framework
+E-Commerce Website for Pet Developed using Django Framework